PotatoDoge/PotatoDoge/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/bastian-prado-b3a254222/](https://www.linkedin.com/in/bastian-prado-b3a254222/)

-- ⚡ Fun fact **I really like meeting new people, so feel free to contact me!**
+- ⚡ Fun fact **I am open to new projects, so feel free to contact me!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">